kefaslungu/enhancedTouchGestures/readme.md

 ## Version 20.07

+* As NVDA 2020.1 and later includes a touch command to perform right mouse click (one finger tap and hold), the command has been removed from this add-on.
+AS a result, NVDA 2020.1 or later is required.
 * Coordinate announcement beep will not be heard while using touch keyboard.
 * NVDA will no longer appear to do nothing or play error tones while exploring modern input facility such as emoji panel via touch.
 * NVDA will present an error message if touch keyboard cannot be activated (four finger flick right).